 - Skip the jalapeno if you don't like spice, or if you want spice, consider adding a couple of seeds to make it hotter.

 - Choose cashews to replace the peanuts, or skip the peanuts altogether for a nut-free version.

 - Add any veggies you enjoy.

-- Thai Basil is wonderful with these flavors.
+- Thai Basil is excellent with these flavors.

-- Substitute carrot ginger dressing with a nut-free, sesame-free dressing.
+- You can substitute carrot ginger dressing with a nut-free, sesame-free dressing.

 How to Prepare Rice Noodles

 Rice noodles are noodles made from rice, so they are naturally gluten-free.